xtdb/xtdb/c2-in-classic.md

 The first approach is to keep existing logs, and write the Arrow transactions inside the current processing, and initially add c2 as a secondary index in classic to get going.
 Later we can migrate the existing logs to an Arrow-first log.

 There's some mess here in the interim where we assume content hashes (with all the pain that entails) and also implicitly still an document store.
 Not technically that hard to fix, but breaking changes and migrations abound.
+Codec would need to keep existing until the final migration.

+The ingest part of c2 mainly disappears, as it would be replaced by the existing parts of classic.
+Actual indexing would obviously remain.

+#### Document store

+This would be replaced eventually by the object store from c2, and internally they share some implementation details (like how to talk to S3 etc.), but it would probably be messy to try to reuse anything.

 #### Rollback